ccasil/Tips-and-Templates/Git.md

 ## Create a New Repository on the Command Line

-git init
+`git init`
-git add .
+`git add .`
-git commit -m "initial commit"
+`git commit -m "initial commit"`
-git remote add origin https://github.com/ccasil/repo-name.git
+`git remote add origin https://github.com/ccasil/repo-name.git`
-git push -u origin master
+`git push -u origin master`
 >The name of our remote is origin and the default local branch name is master

 ## Merging Branches

-git checkout master
+`git checkout master`
-git merge 'branch name'
+`git merge {{branch name}}`
 >Merge branch with current branch (master)

 ## Pulling to Overwrite Local Files

 * [Stack Overflow](https://stackoverflow.com/questions/1125968/how-do-i-force-git-pull-to-overwrite-local-files)

-git fetch --all
+`git fetch --all`
-git reset --hard origin/<branch_name>
+`git reset --hard origin/{{branch_name}}`
-git pull origin master
+g`it pull origin master`

 ## Merge Conflicts

 Step |   Command    | Description
 --- |   --- |   ---
-1   |   git status |  Shows which file resulted to merge conflict
+1   |   `git status` |  Shows which file resulted to merge conflict
 2   |       |   Check file for indicators (<<<, ===, >>>)

 ## Push to an Existing Repository from the Command Line

-git add .
+`git add .`
-git commit -m "initial commit"
+`git commit -m "initial commit"`
-git push -u origin master
+`git push -u origin master`

 Command |   Notes
 --- |   ---
-git add . |   Add files to the staging area git commit -m " "  | Add files to the staging area with a message git push  | Upload local repository content to a remote repository git init  | Turn current directory into an empty Git repository git status  |  Check status of files in directory git log | See history of commits git clone  <https://github.com/ccasil/Tips-and-Templates.git> |   Download (clone) a remote repository git remote add origin <https://github.com/ccasil/Tips-and-Templates.git>   |   Connect an already initialized local repository to the remote one git pull origin master   |   Check for changes on our GitHub repository and pull down any new changes git diff HEAD   |   Check within the files that have already been staged what is different from our last commit git reset 'file name'   |   Removes file from staged status git checkout --'file name'  |   Reset the file to the latest commited version git branch 'branch name'    |   Create a new branch git checkout 'branch name'  |   Switch the the branch git stash   |   Temporarily caches any changes you've made to your working copy (Takes uncommitted changes, both staged and unstaged, and saves them for later use) git stash pop / git stash apply |   Reapply stashed changes (pop: remove stased changes from stashed state; apply: applies the same stashed changes to multiple branches) git rm  |   Remove actual files from disk and stage the removal of files git branch -d 'branch name' |   Remove a branch
+`git add .` |   Add files to the staging area
+`git commit -m " "`  | Add files to the staging area with a message `git push`  | Upload local repository content to a remote repository `git init`  | Turn current directory into an empty Git repository `git status`  |  Check status of files in directory `git log` | See history of commits
+`git clone`  <https://github.com/ccasil/Tips-and-Templates.git> |   Download (clone) a remote repository `git remote add origin` <https://github.com/ccasil/Tips-and-Templates.git>   |   Connect an already initialized local repository to the remote one
+`git pull origin master`   |   Check for changes on our GitHub repository and pull down any new changes `git diff HEAD`   |   Check within the files that have already been staged what is different from our last commit `git reset 'file name'`   |   Removes file from staged status `git checkout --'file name'`  |   Reset the file to the latest commited version `git branch 'branch name'`    |   Create a new branch `git checkout 'branch name'`  |   Switch the the branch `git stash`   |   Temporarily caches any changes you've made to your working copy (Takes uncommitted changes, both staged and unstaged, and saves them for later use)
+`git stash pop` / `git stash apply` |   Reapply stashed changes (pop: remove stased changes from stashed state; apply: applies the same stashed changes to multiple branches)
+`git rm`  |   Remove actual files from disk and stage the removal of files `git branch -d 'branch name'` |   Remove a branch

 ## Shortcuts

 Command |   Notes
 --- |   ---
-git checkout -b 'branch name'   |   Create and switch to a new branch
+`git checkout -b 'branch name'`   |   Create and switch to a new branch